See below for a handy list of frequently asked questions.

 What happens after church?

 We have a social hour with pretty good coffee and good food.
-It takes place over in the parish hall with kids run around on our playground.
+It takes place over in the parish hall while kids run around on our playground.

 Do you practice what you preach?